hoisie/web/Readme.md

-# web.go
+# ZhuQue

-web.go is the simplest way to write web applications in the Go programming language.
-It's ideal for writing simple, performant backend web services.
+ZhuQue is adapted from web.go.
+It's the simplest way to write web applications in the Go programming language.
+It's ideal for writing simple, yet powerful web services.

 ## Overview